-In section~\ref{sec:micro}, we formulate the microscopic model, whose mesoscopic and macroscopic counterparts are then formally derived in section~\ref{sec:macro}.
+In section~\ref{sec:micro}, we formulate the microscopic model, the mesoscopic and macroscopic counterparts of which are then presented in section~\ref{sec:macro}.
 In section~\ref{sec:numsim}, we report on Monte Carlo simulations of the microscopic model and numerical solutions of the PDE that defines the macroscopic model.
 In section~\ref{sec:discconcs}, we conclude with a discussion and propose some future research directions.